Yoddha99/Youtube-video-downloader-v1/README.md

 A simple GUI youtube video downloader desktop application made using Tkinter and pytube

 To use it,
-Simply download the youtubedownloader.exe file and complete the setup.
+Simply download the YoutubeDownloader.exe file and complete the setup.
 Make sure to keep all the files together after the youtubedownloader.exe setup.

 OR